Yogayu/EmotionNote/README.md

 # EmotionNote
-This is a notebook that can feel your emotion!
-Making you know better about yourself.
+This is a notebook that can feel your emotion!Making you know better about yourself.
+Choose or take a photo of your face, the app will tell you your emotion.

-- Totally written by swift.
+- Totally written by swift 2.0.
+- Simple and clean UI.
 - Using Microsoft project Oxford emotion API.
-- Simple and clean UI.
+- Using Alamofire-swift-2.0 and swiftJSON.

 Preview: